John H. Stracey: Stracey vs. Menetrey

 On 27 May 1974, Stracey got his chance at the European welterweight title, fighting Roger Menetrey at the Stade de Roland Garros, in Paris, France.
 Stracey won via eighth-round knockout.
 On 29 April 1975, he defended his European title against Max Hebeisen, at the Royal Albert Hall, winning via RTD in the sixth round.

 Stracey vs. Nápoles

-During the 1970s, it was a common practice to give world title shots to boxers that held continental titles.
+During the 1970s, it was a common practice to give world title shots to boxers who held continental titles.
 For example, the OPBF (Oriental Pacific Boxing Federation) champion would be given priority over other challengers for world title fights.
-Stracey was not the exception, and, after winning five more fights in a row (including a win over Ernie Lopez), he received his first world title shot: challenging WBC welterweight champion José Nápoles, in Nápoles' home-town of Mexico City, Mexico, on 6 December 1975.
+Stracey was no exception, and, after winning five more fights in a row (including a win over Ernie Lopez), he received his first world title shot: challenging WBC welterweight champion José Nápoles, in Nápoles' home-town of Mexico City, Mexico, on 6 December 1975.
 Stracey was sent down in round one, but he recuperated to close Nápoles' eye and have referee Octavio Meyran stop the fight in the sixth round, Stracey winning the world championship by a technical knockout.
 The new champion declared, "He [Nápoles] could have knocked me down in every round but I'd have won it anyway".
 It was Nápoles' last fight.